facebook/react-native-website/docs/statusbar.md

 static setNetworkActivityIndicatorVisible(visible: boolean)
 ```

-Control the visibility of the network activity indicator
+Control the visibility of the network activity indicator. iOS-only.

 **Parameters:**